helloprash/C-Basics/whiteboard/4-Oct-2017/project.md

 ### Objective of this exercise is to develop a software which read data from a csv file and generate the output that can be visualized in the form graphs.
 As the first step you will be read data from .csv file classify the data according to the requirements and store the results into a array.
 Then the data stored in the array is written to .csv file

-## Statement
+1. Read Data from .csv file and store it into a linked list
+1. Classify the data based on the requirements given in the next section and store results into a array
+1. Write the contents on the results array into a .csv file

-Usage data of the users is stored in a .csv file as following
+####Usage data of the users is stored in a .csv file as per the following format
 ```
 Name, age, usage, planID
 Anil,   20,   300,    3